boominadhaprakash/Todo-Master-Detail-Playground/README.md

 # Deinit-Example-PlayGround
-This is the example project created in PlayGround which shows the when the ViewController, tableViewCell and customView gets Deinitialized
+This is the example project created in PlayGround which shows how to create Master-Detail screens with help of Playground.

 ![Alt text](https://github.com/boominadhaprakash/Deinit-Example-PlayGround/blob/master/screenshots/main_viewcontroller.png "Main Screen")